What is a sailing dinghy?

-Bank transfer is our preferred method of payment.
-We can also accept payment by EC card, Paypal, Visa and Mastercard.
-There is a 2.5% surcharge for payment by credit card and 3.4% for Paypal.
+Invoices are payable by bank transfer within 10 days.
+We can also accept payment by EC card, Visa and Mastercard.
+There is a 2.5% surcharge for payment by credit card.

-If payment is not received on time, you will not be able to take part in the course.
+Your place is not guaranteed until your deposit is paid.
+If the balance payment is not received on time, we reserve the right to resell your place, unless otherwise agreed.
 Any outstanding debts will be subject to a late payment fee of CHF 50 and we reserve the right to pursue debt collection proceedings if all other recourse has failed.

 What information do you need from me?